What you need to know about Academic Advising

 - Notification when you encounter information concerning academic problems.

-- Careful reading and appropriate responses to communications from the Academic Advising Center.
+- Careful reading and appropriate responses to communications from your academic advisor.

-- Consideration for the advising center's policies and procedures.
+- Consideration for academic advising policies and procedures.

 - Time for my advisor to fulfill advisement responsibilities.